vassar-cmpu-331/parser/README.md

   the line that starts with &lt;!-- and the line that starts with --&gt;

-**Note** If you make changes to your lexical analzyer don't forget to push the update version to your `mvn-repo` on GitHub or Travis will continue to use the old version.
+**Note** If you make changes to your lexical analzyer don't forget to push the updated version to your `mvn-repo` on GitHub or Travis will continue to use the old version.

-Once the setup is complete you should be able to connect to [https://education.travis-ci.com](https://education.travis-ci.com), connect with your GitHub account and see the private repository for your assignment listed.
+Once the setup is complete you should be able to connect to [https://education.travis-ci.com](https://education.travis-ci.com), sign in with your GitHub account and see the private repository for your assignment listed.
 If not, please post a message to the Google Group.

 The final step is to tell Travis to build your project when code is pushed to GitHub: